carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 questions:
 - "How do you use Zoom host and co-host features?"
 - "What do workshop attendees need to know about interacting on Zoom?"
-- "What do I do if my learners can't install the software?"
+- "What do I do if my learners are unable to install the software?"
 - "How can the instructional team communicate during a workshop?"
 objectives:
 - "Use Zoom host and co-host features to create breakouts, screen share, manage muting and more."
 - "Create a plan to communicate with learners during a workshop."
 - "Create a plan for behind-the-scenes communication during a workshop."
 keypoints:
-- "Hosting features in Zoom are most useful when operated by someone who isn't also trying to teach."
+- "Hosting features in Zoom are most useful when operated by someone who is not also trying to teach."
 - "Communications avenues should be planned and taught for an online workshop to function smoothy."
 - "Cloud instances can resolve software installation problems, but also have their own unique limitations."
 - "Instructors and Helpers need a separate back-channel and a plan for notifications or connections failures."
 ---

 ## Introduction
-If you’ve been following The Carpentries for a while, you may have observed that online workshops have not only been absent from our recommendations; they have been actively discouraged.
+If you have been following The Carpentries for a while, you may have observed that online workshops have not only been absent from our recommendations; they have been actively discouraged.
 This is because a number of Carpentries teaching practices do not naturally transfer to a video conferencing platform.
 Among the challenges:

 * A video conferencing window occupies **space on a learner’s computer**.
-Add a coding window and a collaborative document on a small laptop screen, and you’ve got a challenge unto itself – independent of the lesson's content.
+Add a coding window and a collaborative document on a small laptop screen, and you have got a challenge unto itself – independent of the lesson's content.
 * Learners’ **faces are hidden**, especially during screen sharing, which makes it much harder for the instructional team to evaluate how learners are handling the material by observing facial expressions.
 * **No sticky notes!** And asking learners to raise their hands in the chat can be confusing.
 * **Side conversations** present a challenge.
 In a video conference it’s not possible to talk quietly in the back of the room while instruction continues.
 Conversations between helpers and learners as well as those within the instructional team need to be routed elsewhere.
 * **Helpers can’t “drive.”** As much as we recommend against typing on a learner’s machine, this is sometimes necessary for complex problems.
 Remote control of learner machines is not straightforward.
 * **Socialization** doesn’t ‘just happen’.
 Learners can’t chat with a neighbor or socialise around the snack table during a break.

-We'll talk about each of these challenges in the course of this workshop.
+We will talk about each of these challenges in the course of this workshop.

-In the first part of the workshop, we'll talk about technology.
+In the first part of the workshop, we will talk about technology.
 With the recent global lockdowns, many have had an opportunity to become more familiar with video conferencing and remote collaboration platforms.
 However, the ways in which these work well or present challenges in the context of a workshop can still be surprising!
-You'll get some practice using the tools we use, some opportunities to discuss their merits and alternatives, and some time to think through what kind of onboarding your learners will need -- in addition to the content of your workshop!
+You will get some practice using the tools we use, some opportunities to discuss their merits and alternatives, and some time to think through what kind of onboarding your learners will need -- in addition to the content of your workshop!

 After the break, we will come back to talk about *teaching*.
 If you are taking this workshop, you have previously taken The Carpentries [Instructor Training workshop](https://carpentries.github.io/instructor-training/).
 Everything you learned there still applies!
 But how?
 We will talk about the mechanics of an online workshop -- how the timing, communications strategies, feedback, and teamwork can create a positive learning environment.
 We will brainstorm challenges and demotivating scenarios to avoid.
 And last but certainly not least, you will have an opportunity to practice your live coding and participate in feedback specific to the online workshop setting.